 There is an inherent potential in every material; a potential form, a potential means of translating force, a potential for connection/assemblage.
 These potentials are not apparent.
-The eye must be trained to perceive these potentials and the hand must be trained to realize the potentials.
-Both eye and hand can be directed to a sense of material, or rather a sense of what can be made of material through exposure to and engagement of native technologies.
-The relevance of native technologies in Architectural practice and education is a question of sensibility and ethics.
-Typically, discussion of native building technology gravitates toward the significance of geographic region and tradition.
+The eye must be trained to perceive it and the hand must be trained to realize it.
+Both eye and hand can be directed to a sense of material, or rather a sense of what can be made of material through exposure to and engagement of indigenous technologies.
+The relevance of locally derived technologies in Architectural practice and education is a question of sensibility and ethics.
+Typically, discussion of regional building technology gravitates toward the significance of geographic region and tradition.
 The bias is logical.
 Each native technology has evolved in specific response to varying terrestrial and environmental conditions.
 Consistency of construction modality spanning generations implies the presence of, and even reverence for tradition.

-Tradition can be defined in terms of a cultural context, or it can be defined in terms of a physical context - a construction logic that resonates with a specific region/environment.
-These are two divergent definitions; one establishes relevance with regard to social condition, while the other emanates from understanding of, and response to, fundamental physical principles.
 Regardless of the varying environmental conditions that define geographic regions, there are a series of constants which inform the development and evolution of construction technology.
-It is the understanding and engagement of those constants that ensures the vitality of native technologies as a model in methodology and application.
+It is the understanding and engagement of those constants that ensures the vitality of regional technologies as a model in methodology and application.

-Each institution has the capability to engage regionally specific native technologies as a means of establishing both material and land ethics.
-Each region will reveal environmental factors that form the core of methodological constancy.
+Each institution has the capability to engage regionally specific indigenous technologies as a means of establishing both material and land ethics.
+Each region will reveal environmental and economical factors that form the core of methodological constancy.
 As an example, architectural education and practice in the extreme conditions of the Sonoran Desert, demands that the sun be considered as the primary factor informing all decisions material and technical.
-Native technologies have allowed human life to flourish in that parched basin for at least one thousand years, and continue to inform and shape the built environment.
-This desert is stark, serene, and minimal.
-Life in it is a series of contrasting and subtle sensual experiences.
-Those who choose to live in the desert also choose to embrace the threats and blessings of burning light, relieving shade, and quenching downpour.
+Indigenous technologies have allowed human life to flourish in that parched basin for at least one thousand years, and continue to inform and shape the built environment.
 The native technologies employed in the Sonoran desert evolved out of an understanding of the environment and landscape, linking functional program with profound experience.

-For the same reasons that they evolved, native technologies persist today.
 Logic and rationale informed by locale continues to sustain the relevance of the technology in manifestations that evolve with time and ingenuity.

+Building upon the relevance of regional technologies, we purposefully direct the eyes and hand toward a sense of materials that are of this landscape.
 We recognize the potential of the academic realm to influence the realm of professional practice if students gain an understanding of the tenets or precepts that guide native technologies.
-A series of courses offered within the technology curriculum stream seeks to develop sensibilities about the native technologies of this region.
+A series of courses offered within the technology and practice curricular streams seeks to develop sensibilities about the native technologies of this region.
 Each course utilizes empirical study to reinforce informed intuitive notion.
 Intuition is established through the introduction of regionally specific tectonic typologies.
 Material/construction manifest in case studies from past and current practice are utilized to illustrate the tenets and principles of the typologies/technologies as they have evolved over time.
-Those tenets and principles are then drawn out as guidelines for inventive use and potential reconfiguration of material in construction: establishing a tradition of sensibility in what to make of material - a sensibility that is sympathetic with the mission statement of our institution.
+Those tenets and principles are then drawn out as guidelines for inventive use and potential reconfiguration of material in construction; establishing a tradition of sensibility in what to make of material.